agnewhawk/AutoShoutOut/README.md

 -------------

 1) Make sure your Streamlabs Chatbot is set up to work with Python 2.7 scripts according to their manual: https://streamlabs.com/content-hub/post/chatbot-scripts-desktop
-2) Import 'AutoShoutOut' to Streamlabs Chatbot.
+2) Import 'AutoShoutOut' ZIP -file to Streamlabs Chatbot.
+Uncompression is not needed.

 How to Setup and Fetch team list?
 -------------